 In 2020 we will achieve this by:

-• Utilisation of solar panels on the roof of the catering facility in the leisure area and the antelope house in reserves
+• Utilising solar panels on the roof of the catering facility in the leisure area and the antelope house in reserves

 • Wildflower meadow planting scheme of native species in the leisure area

-• Continue to use only FSC standard wood
+• Continuing to use only FSC standard wood

-• Continue to recycle all office paper waste
+• Continuing to recycle all office paper waste

-• Commitment to only buying from suppliers that are using 100% certified
+• Committing to only buying from suppliers that are using 100% certified sustainable palm oil

-• Join the refill revolution!
+• Joining the refill revolution!
 By providing potable tap water to all visitors who use reusable drinking bottles

 • Switching to condiment pumps rather than packets

 • Requesting suppliers use cardboard packaging rather than plastic